acttos/CommonUtilities/README.md

                 rightClicked:(nonnull void(^)(void))rightClickedBlock;

 /**
- Show up the alert view after get the instance.
+ Show up the alert view after got the instance.
 This method must be invoked to display the alert view.
  */
 -(void)show;
 ```